 The owners will also reap the benefits of low maintenance and high durability provided by the metal buildings, walls and roofs.

 Editor's note: Throughout our website you'll find hundreds of examples of energy-efficient designs that feature metal construction products.
 You can browse projects by category in our Project Type Gallery, or by product type in our Design Solutions section.
-You can also find providers of metal construction products by searching our Supplier Directory, our Product Showcase or our advertisers-only Green Products section, which showcases a wide variety of sustainable products.
+You can also find providers of metal construction products by searching our Supplier Directory.